nvdl/FreeCAD/scripts/standalone-macros/gui-collapse-tree-view/README.md

 # About
-Collapse the tree view of objects completely.
+Collapse the tree view of objects in the GUI completely.